 Spring blossom is a celebration of winter’s end, and a reminder that summer is just around the corner.
 Pretty pink and white flowers burst into bloom, providing an early source of pollen and nectar for bees and other pollinators, before falling from their boughs like confetti.

-While there are many other spring-flowering shrubs and spring-flowering trees, it’s generally the flowers of fruiting trees belonging to the Rosaceae family including apples, cherries, peaches and pears, which are referred to as blossoms – the flowers which precede their fruit.
+While there are many other spring-flowering shrubs and trees, it’s generally the flowers of fruiting trees belonging to the Rosaceae family including apples, cherries, peaches and pears, which are referred to as blossoms – the flowers which precede their fruit.

 Browse our gallery of 10 gorgeous blossoming fruit trees, below.

 Fruit trees are available to buy as containerised, container-grown or bare-root plants.
 Find out the pros and cons of each type.

 A striking upright ornamental crab apple with magenta flowers.
 Glossy foliage that turns deep red in autumn.
 The small red fruits make a fine crab apple jelly, or left alone provide a good food source for birds in winter.